Frequently Asked Questions

 Why is the Help so sparse?

-A program this compact doesn’t leave much room for verbose documentation - most other programs' icons alone are bigger.
+A program this compact doesn’t leave much room for verbose documentation - most other programs' icons alone are bigger then this whole app.
 But it is definitely a legitimate observation/complaint about the lack of Help docs.
 A conscious effort was made to keep the app ridiculously simple & basic, and thus presumably require minimal documentation.

 Apologies for any confusion and/or aggravation this may have caused you.
 Hopefully you can embrace the "self-discovery" approach with this software.